 - Meditate at least 20 minutes per day, at least 5 times per week

-- This part is optional, but I will invite you to keep an online meditation journal that I can look over, in order to give more specific feedback.
+- This part is optional, but I will invite you to keep a meditation journal, which is a helpful way to go deeper

 - Minimum one year of at least semi-regular meditation practice